Secondary Education Major

 Only offered as a second major in conjunction with another B.A. or B.S. major.

-Curriculum for the Secondary Education Major requires the following courses:
+Curriculum for the Secondary Education Major requires the following courses, a total of 40 hours for the double major:

 NOTE: Secondary Education majors may satisfy the Speech Intensive (SI) requirement with the Speech Intensive requirement of their first major, COMM 201SI: Introduction to General Speech Communication, or other Speech Intensive (SI) course of their choosing.